Home / Health Insurance / Articles / Diseases / Overview of Diarrhoea: Symptoms, causes, and treatment

 Antibiotics like Clindamycin and Erythromycin interfere with the gut bacteria.
 They harm beneficial bacteria and may favour growth of bad bacteria.
 This may lead to Diarrhoea.

-Dehydration is a common complication of Diarrhoea.
-If you feel thirsty all the time, have dry mouth, pause dark coloured urine, have reduced frequency of urination, feel fatigue and have dry skin, you are probably dehydrated.
-Any person suffering from Diarrhoea must increase their water intake to prevent dehydration.
+Dehydration is a common complication of diarrhoea.
+If you feel thirsty all the time, have a dry mouth, pause dark-coloured urine, have a reduced frequency of urination, feel fatigued and have dry skin, you are probably dehydrated.
+Any person suffering from diarrhoea must increase their water intake to prevent dehydration.

 Reduced appetite, bloating and passing gas, passing greasy and foul-smelling stools indicate that you may have malabsorption.
 If you experience such symptoms, please contact your doctor.

-When you have Diarrhoea, you should avoid taking caffeinated drinks, alcohol, spicy foods, dairy products, foods rich in sugar, oily and greasy foods, beverages containing artificial sugar.
+When you have diarrhoea, you should avoid taking caffeinated drinks, alcohol, spicy foods, dairy products, foods rich in sugar, oily and greasy foods, and beverages containing artificial sugar.

 References